karlabarcellos/karlabarcellos.github.io/_portfolio/Kickstarter.md

 # Findings & Recommendations

 Looking at the general games and the board games, I will recommend a duration between 29 and 33 days, with an optimal of 30 days following the average length in success cases.
-The company should aim to have a goal between 1 and $25,000 USD.
+The company should aim to have a goal between 1 and 25,000 USD.
 However, we should analyze the probabilities of success in more detail in the future.

-My recommendation is to aim at a goal of $25,000 USD maximizing the founding but in line with the average of the successful experiences.
-In case that the company can work on a good strategy to connect with a big number of backers, I will consider setting the goal is $10,000 USD with the expectation of having a gain of at least fourth times gains.
+My recommendation is to aim at a goal of 25,000 USD maximizing the founding but in line with the average of the successful experiences.
+In case that the company can work on a good strategy to connect with a big number of backers, I will consider setting the goal is 10,000 USD with the expectation of having a gain of at least fourth times gains.
 This is considering the tendency of the games and table games aiming small goals and raised so much money at the end of the campaign.

-Also, because the board games have a higher number of backers, on average they had 902 in the period analyzed, the company can implement resources to aim at least this 902 backers, with a minimum of $27 USD per backer the company can raise at least the $25,000 USD goal.
+Also, because the board games have a higher number of backers, on average they had 902 in the period analyzed, the company can implement resources to aim at least this 902 backers, with a minimum of 27 USD per backer the company can raise at least the 25,000 USD goal.
 Also, it is important to analyze the resources used by the big top 20 of most successful board game companies.
 In terms of countries and currency, I will recommend aim the campaign to the US in USD.

-Sources: BrainStation Database.
+Sources: Own elaboration with information provided by BrainStation Database.

 ---